AmritMurali/SpotifyToMP3/README.md

 SPOTIFY_PLAYLIST_ID="PASTE HERE"
 GOOGLE_KEY="PASTE HERE"
 ```
 Go to https://developer.spotify.com/, create an account/login, go to the dashboard and create an app (i put http://localhost:3000 for the URI).
+Check Web API.
 Then go in your app and click settings.
 Then go to basic information and get your SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET.

 Next, go to the spotify playlist you want to create MP3 files for.
 The URL should look like this https://open.spotify.com/playlist/SPOTIFY_PLAYLIST_ID.